JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 I have tried swift for several weeks, and it proves to be an interesting & expressive language.
 After finishing the online material from Apple, I decide to read 'The Swift Programming Language(Swift 5.2)' The outcome should be:
-* A comprehensive compration between Jave & Swift, thus can get a deep understanding of the new generation programming language
+* A comprehensive comparison between Java & Swift, thus can get a deep understanding of the new generation programming language
 * A simple application - Dictionary which should meet my daily usage.
 This book should be finished by the end of May.